 Serious illnesses such as most types of cancer, heart attack, stroke and Multiple Sclerosis are among the illnesses that are covered by critical illness insurance depending on your medical history.
 Critical illness insurance will pay out a lump sum of money if you are diagnosed with a critical illness that falls into one of the serious illnesses listed within the terms of the cover and the list varies between different critical illness policies.
 Most cover an average of 50 different illnesses but some critical illness insurance policies can cover up to 182 different illnesses.
 The diagnosis and severity of the condition must match the terms and conditions of your policy in order for you to claim and you must survive between 5-10 days after the initial diagnosis.

 You can read more about critical illness insurance in our article, "Best and cheapest critical illness cover in the UK"

-Income protection is arguably one of the most comprehensive sickness insurance policies available to buy.
+Income protection is arguably one of the most comprehensive sickness insurance policies available.
 If you are sick or injured and become unable to work, income protection insurance will pay you a regular income so that you can continue to pay your mortgage payments, rent, bills and other expenses until you are able to return to work.
 Sick pay insurance payments are made in addition to many state benefits and usually don't affect these.
 Income protection differs from other sickness insurances in that it merely requires your doctor to deem you unfit to work or carry out certain daily activities before paying your claim.
 Sick pay insurance is dependent on your medical history.

 You will find more information about income protection in our article, "Income protection - do you really need it?"